If you've ever felt the frustration of managing multiple online accounts, whether…

 By far, this plan is the most all-inclusive package and therefore the most expensive, though you get all the benefits highlighted in the first perks, plus:

 Basic Shopify often serves as a great starting point for businesses, brands building an online presence, or those looking to establish their footing.
-It’s affordable and comes with all the necessary tools to take your digital shop to the next level.
+It’s affordable and comes with all the tools you need to take your digital shop to the next level.

 If Basic Shopify still proves too expensive at this stage, consider giving Lite a shot.
 It’s not to be smirked at.

-Much as Lite lacks a digital store, promoting your products/services using Facebook is a secure channel for reaching your target audience.
+Although Lite lacks a digital store, promoting your products/services on Facebook is a secure way to reach your target audience.

 Additionally, you receive assistance with Lite in selecting a niche before delving into murky, unprofitable ideas.
 Read also: Shopify Pricing – Basic Shopify vs. Advanced.